michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0141.md

 - n: a political orientation that favors social progress by reform and by changing laws rather than by revolution
 - n: an economic theory advocating free competition and a self-regulating market
 ### Family
+- liberalism: liberalisms, liberalist, liberalistic, neoliberalism+
+- illiberal: illiberality, illiberally
+- illiberality: illiberalities
-liberalism: liberalisms, liberalist, liberalistic, neoliberalism+;illiberal: illiberality, illiberally;illiberality: illiberalities;liberal: illiberal, liberalise, liberalism, liberality, liberalize, liberally, liberalness, liberals, neoliberal;liberalise: liberalisation, liberalised, liberalising;liberalist: liberalists;liberality: liberalities;liberalization: liberalizations;liberalize: liberalization, liberalized, liberalizes, liberalizing;neoliberal: neoliberals
+- liberal: illiberal, liberalise, liberalism, liberality, liberalize, liberally, liberalness, liberals, neoliberal
+- liberalise: liberalisation, liberalised, liberalising
+- liberalist: liberalists
+- liberality: liberalities
+- liberalization: liberalizations
+- liberalize: liberalization, liberalized, liberalizes, liberalizing
+- neoliberal: neoliberals
 ### Examples
 - The debate between liberalism and republicanism, especially active in the 1970s, eventually subsided.
 - The temptation will be, once again, to defend liberal values by reinforcing the institutions of liberalism.